Gas Water Heater Replacement

 Should I Stick With Gas or Go With Electricity?

 Start by comparing the pros and cons of sticking with a gas water heater.
 Gas water heaters run on natural gas, which requires gas lines running from a city line or tank to appliances in your home.
 If your gas lines are relatively new, it might make sense to stick with gas to power your water heater.
-Also, gas typically costs less than electricity when it comes to running appliances.

 Gas water heaters heat water more quickly than electric.
 For example, a gas water heater can heat 50 gallons of water in an hour, but electric models take up to three hours.
 If the electricity goes out in your area, you'll still have hot water if you stick to a gas water heater.